 Thank goodness for an icemaker in the fridge and lots of ice cream in the freezer because fun chilly drinks will need to happen often.

-I have to admit I was a big fan after my first sip.
+Someone introduced me to this strawberry milk.
 The milk is creamy with a sweet strawberry flavor.
 It reminded me of when I would make ice cream “soup” as a child.
 Please tell me I wasn’t the only one who would stir ice cream until it melted.
 Ok, so maybe I was the only strange one who did that.

 After a few hours of beach fun this past weekend, we came home hot and sweaty and ready to cool off with a fun drink.
 I had picked up fresh strawberries, strawberry ice cream, and cream cheese to blend with the strawberry milk.

 I am always looking for fun ways to incorporate cheesecake into everything we make.
 These strawberry cheesecake cupcakes are always a favorite treat, so I knew that flavor would be perfect for a milkshake.

 To jazz the drinks up, I layered the strawberry cheesecake milkshakes with pureed strawberries and graham cracker crumbs.
 Adding a fun striped straw and a fresh strawberry on the side made each drink look like it came from an old-fashioned ice cream parlor.